-Those of you who follow my blog and follow me on LinkedIn know that I write quite a bit about mean girls and the fact that I have zero tolerance for this behavior having been the victim of it many times.
+Those of you who follow my blog and follow me on LinkedIn know that I write quite a bit about mean girls (which are adult bullies) and the fact that I have zero tolerance for this behavior having been the victim of it many times.

 Of course we have each been a mean girl at one point in our lives, and I’m sure we aren’t proud of it.
 I am not.
 Learn from it, vow to be a better person and encourage others to stop the behavior when you see it.

-I wrote an article on the blog recently about doing a personal social media follower cleanse/purge – it was my way of social distancing.
+I wrote an article about doing a personal social media follower cleanse/purge – it was my way of social distancing.

 I talked about warning signs of when to realize a friendship is over.
 I lost a number of friends last year due to a messy breakup.
 People took sides, which happens.